Blacksmoke16/GESI/README.md

 ### How do I know what functions are available?

 Check out [functions.ts](https://github.com/Blacksmoke16/GESI/blob/master/src/script/functions.ts).
-This file lists all the available functions, as well as a description of what they return and the avaliable parameters.
+This file lists all the available functions, as well as a description of what they return and the available parameters.

 ### What if I want to use a specific ESI route version?

 By default GESI uses the version currently on the `latest` label.
-If you wish to use a different version, use the `version` parameter.  `=characters_character_wallet_journal("Blacksmoke16", 1, true, "v5")`.
-The version can either be a specific version like `"v4"` or a label: `dev`, `legacy`, or `latest`.
+If you wish to use a different version, use the `version` parameter.  `=characters_character_wallet_journal("Blacksmoke16", true, "v5")`.
+The version can either be a specific version like `"v4"` or a label: `"dev"`, `"legacy"`, or `"latest"`.

 ### The `Authorize Characters` option in the add-on menu is missing?